ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - further topics/extra - github copilot.md

 - code suggestions from comments
     - `// function to find longest string in array`
+    - `// GET /drinks`

 - questions from comments (note: comment depends on current language):
     - `// q: how do i uninstall an npm package`

 - inline chat and speech-to-text
-    - ex1: create a function that takes two arrays and returns true if they have exactly the same values
+    - example 1: create a function that takes two arrays and returns true if they have exactly the same values
-    - ex2: make this function generic, so that it works with any nested levels (ie. arrays of any depth).
+    - example 2: make this function generic, so that it works with any nested levels (ie. arrays of any depth).

 - chat in sidebar:
-    - `@workspace`
+    - `@workspace` (e.g.: how many models we have)
-    - `@vscode` (ex. whats the shortcut to change the language mode for the current file)
+    - `@vscode` (e.g.: whats the shortcut to change the language mode for the current file)

-- sparkles (ex. commit message)
+- sparkles (eg. commit message)

 ## Tips:

 - Copilot can be really good at doing things with existing libraries and apis (especially if they're popular & not very recent)
-    - ex. `// get most popular artists from spotify api`
+    - e.g.: `// get most popular artists from spotify api`

 ## WARNINGS ⚠️